 In 1996 a book titled “Eat Right 4 Your Type” was published by Dr. Peter D’Adamo in which he proposed a link between ABO blood group and diet.
 This was the starting of the self-made nutrition theory, which led to the foundation of the Blood-Group type diet, or as the name suggests, that one should eat according to their blood type.

 The book became a New York Times bestseller, and was translated into 60 languages and went on to sell over seven million copies worldwide, and still counting.
-I seriously do not understand, why virtually every stupidity in terms of fitness and nutrition has a western origination?
-This is just one of them.
-But, they did what they always do best, marketing.
 It was, and is still a hot concept, promoted by lot of celebrities, self-proclaimed nutritionists, dieticians and fitness coaches.

-Renown author and nutritionist Dr. Edward Blonz, Ph.D. in nutrition from the University of California at Davis, suggests that, the concept of blood type originated in the early years of this century with German pathologist Karl Landsteiner.
+Renown author and nutritionist Dr. Edward Blonz, Ph.D. in nutrition, suggested that, the concept of blood type originated in the early years of this century with German pathologist Karl Landsteiner.
 He identified two proteins, or antigens, that he found on the surface of the red blood cell.
 Calling these antigens A and B, Landsteiner proceeded to describe four blood groupings, A, B, AB, and O, according to whether they had one or the other, or both, or neither.
 Since then we’ve learned that type A’s can have either AA genes or AO genes, B’s can be BB or BO, ABs have to be AB, and O’s have to be OO.
 The genes for these proteins are passed to us from our parents.
 Landsteiner didn’t know it at the time, but the ABO identification system was only the start.
 In the years since his pioneering work, 276 discrete red-cell antigens have been discovered.

 Acc. to Dr. Blonz, D’Adamo, unfortunately, offers little in the way of scientific evidence, relying instead on a collection of anecdotal reports and case histories.
 His speculation that the one gene responsible the ABO blood type could exert such a dominant influence over everything else is unable to stand on its own merits.

-Acc. to a 2013 study in the American Journal of Clinical Nutrition, a research team, led by Belgian researcher Leila Cusack, certain consistent and inconsistent studies, have shown that, a number of associations between ABO blood type and certain diseases, including pancreatic cancer, venous thromboembolism, and myocardial infarction in the presence of coronary atherosclerosis.
+Acc. to a 2013 study, certain consistent and inconsistent studies, have shown that, a number of associations between ABO blood type and certain diseases, including pancreatic cancer, venous thromboembolism, and myocardial infarction in the presence of coronary atherosclerosis.
 Therefore, it appears possible that the ABO blood group system plays a role in determining an individual’s susceptibility to certain diseases.
 This established association between blood types and disease has been translated into the basis for a range of diets.

-Acc. to a 2014 study in the journal PloS One, by a Canadian research team led by Jingzhou Wang, from University of Toronto, based on the ‘Blood-Type’ diet theory, group O is considered the ancestral blood group in humans so their optimal diet should resemble the high animal protein diets typical of the hunter-gatherer era.
+Acc. to a 2014 study, based on the ‘Blood-Type’ diet theory, group O is considered the ancestral blood group in humans so their optimal diet should resemble the high animal protein diets typical of the hunter-gatherer era.
 In contrast, those with group A should thrive on a vegetarian diet as this blood group was believed to have evolved when humans settled down into agrarian societies.
 Individuals with blood group B are considered to benefit from consumption of dairy products because this blood group was believed to originate in nomadic tribes.
 Finally, individuals with an AB blood group are believed to benefit from a diet that is intermediate to those proposed for group A and group B.

 In the book, D’Adamo describes 4 different diets, one for each blood group: